 Essentially, we have two basic motivators for our choices and decisions.
 We are either choosing to move away from an imagined negative outcome, or to move towards an imagined positive outcome.

 While the avoidance of a negative outcome can be quite a powerful motivation for changing behaviors in the short-term (i.e. ‘if I eat this cake, I’ll get fat and no one will love me’ or ‘if I don’t go into work today, I’ll be fired’), they don’t tend to be very effective in the long-term.
 They also tend to create feelings of low self-esteem, anxiety and powerlessness.

 Unhelpful motivation strategies can be identified by paying attention to your inner dialogue in those situations in which you tend to have difficulty motivating yourself, or where you struggle with procrastination, avoidance, or fear of failure.
-In NLP, effective motivation strategies fall into one of the following four styles:
+In NLP, ineffective motivation strategies fall into one of the following four styles:

 The Negative Motivator

 This person procrastinates and only becomes motivated to take action after imagining some horrible consequence of waiting any longer.
 ‘If I don’t finish this report by Monday, I’ll be fired for sure.’